ra1fh/converter/README.md

 ### Building

-Import into Eclipse workspace and build.
+Import into Android Studio and build.